 Harrisonburg Bankruptcy Lawyer

 At MartinWren, P.C., each Harrisonburg bankruptcy lawyer residents trust has seen how much people’s lives have been impacted by financial instability.
 For many, living costs are equal to or exceed their living expenses, making it difficult to pay off any debts they have accrued.
+When debt gets so large that it is no longer manageable, turning to a professional to explore your options may be the best possible choice.
+There are many resources out there for people who are seeking debt relief solutions.
+Bankruptcy is one of those options, but it should be considered a last resort.
 Filing for bankruptcy in Virginia may seem like an intimidating option.
+Few people want to go through the bankruptcy process, especially with the stigma and negative connotations attached to.
+The notion of bankruptcy often comes with a lot of shame and feelings of personal failure.
 However, for those who fit the criteria, it can set them on track towards recovering financially in the long run.
+In certain cases, bankruptcy is the best option for lifting you up and out of a challenging financial dilemma, positioning you on a path forward.
 If you have not talked with a lawyer yet about whether bankruptcy is the right option for you, we encourage you to reach out today to receive a brief, free initial consultation.

 Chapter 7 or Chapter 13 Bankruptcy

 There are six bankruptcy chapters: Chapter 15, Chapter 12, Chapter 11, Chapter 9, Chapter 3, and Chapter 7.
 But in most cases, a person is going to apply for either Chapter 7 or Chapter 13 bankruptcy.
 Chapter 7 is often called “liquidation” bankruptcy, as it can discharge your unsecured debts, such as credit cards and personal loans, through selling off certain belongings.
+Chapter 13 allows individuals to establish an affordable payment plan and also allows them to temporarily stop the foreclosure process and keep their home.
+A lawyer will help you determine if you are eligible to file for bankruptcy and which type you can file for.
 Before being approved for bankruptcy, it will be necessary for you to pass a “means test,” which confirms you are eligible.

 Chapter 13 bankruptcy is commonly referred to as the “reorganization” bankruptcy chapter.
 In this option, you will establish a plan for repaying at least a portion of your debts over several years.
+In addition, it comes with several benefits.
+Filing for Chapter 13 bankruptcy allows you to save your home and halt the foreclosure process.
+You may even be able to remedy past due mortgage payments as well.
 Your property will not be liquidated to pay off your debts, but you will have to commit to a 3-5 year repayment plan based on what you can afford.
 After that, the rest of your debts may be discharged.
+To learn more about the short-term and long-term effects triggered by filing for Chapter 13, speak with a skilled bankruptcy lawyer who can provide you with more information.

 Bankruptcy Will Impact Your Credit

 As your lawyer for bankruptcy in Harrisonburg may tell you, filing for bankruptcy will likely affect your credit.
 One of the biggest deterrents to a bankruptcy filing is that it will cause your credit score to go down, in addition to a bankruptcy status remaining on your credit report for around ten years.
+Many individuals are concerned that their credit score will be ruined, and it may become more difficult for them to apply for the loans they need for a car or other types of purchases.
 You may also be required to declare a bankruptcy filing to employers in the future on related medical forms and other types of government or state reports.

 Most lenders and landlords will look at your credit score when approving your application, so it is crucial to understand how this may impact your opportunities in the years to come.
+While some lenders will be more wary if they do discover that you have declared bankruptcy, there are multiple factors that they consider.
 With all that being said, it may still be worth filing, depending on the circumstances.

 Understanding the Advantages and Disadvantages of Bankruptcy